 Course Learning Outcome (CLO) LO Statement Related Assessment CLO 1 demonstrate a sound knowledge of the anatomy of the visceral systems of the body, including the related autonomic nervous system and the lymphatic system.
-Continuous Assessment, Integrated Practical Assessments Assignment Final Examination CLO 2 apply knowledge of the anatomy of the organ systems to construct a 3-dimensional perspective of the human body and apply this construct to interpret cross-sectional anatomy and radiological images.
-Continuous Assessment, Integrated Practical Assessments Assignment Final Examination CLO 3 relate clinical problems and potential treatments to the anatomy that underpins those conditions Integrated Practical AssessmentsAssignmentFinal Examination CLO 4 research and critically evaluate literature and media and reflect on their content through self-directed learning and teamwork. • IIIIGUIAIGU FIAGIIGAI
+Continuous Assessment Integrated Practical Assessments Assignment Final Examination CLO 2 apply knowledge of the anatomy of the organ systems to construct a 3-dimensional perspective of the human body and apply this construct to interpret cross-sectional anatomy and radiological images.
+Continuous Assessment Integrated Practical Assessments Assignment Final Examination CLO 3 deduce the anatomy that underpins relevant clinical problems, and where applicable, their management.
+Continuous Assessment Integrated Practical Assessments Assignment Final Examination research and critically evaluate scientific data, literature and media through self-directed learning and teamwork and apply this knowledge to health scenarios and health advocacy.
+Integrated Practical AssessmentsAssignmentFinal Examination